 Flower gardens hold two of the most important foods for a Hummingbird's diet:

 1. Bugs &

-And flowers provide the little birds with a culinary assortment of bugs to eat.
+And Hummingbird plants provide the little birds with a culinary assortment of bugs to eat.

 Hummingbirds eat the bugs attracted to the plants too and this will in turn provide longer viewing for you.

-The following is a list of plants that invite Hummingbirds to your flower garden.
-There are many sources available that can assist you in choosing the plants that will grow well in your growing zone.
+There are many other sources available that can assist you in choosing the plants that will grow well in your growing zone.
 You could ask at your local gardening center or someone in your local birding group who is also an avid gardener could help with this knowledge.

 Hummingbird plants produce a good supply of nectar which Hummers love.
 They are also adorned with bright colours and are very often in a tube shape suitable for long bills to penetrate to the part of the blossom that holds the flower nectar.